SohamMisra/Cyber-Security-and-Forensics/README.md

    ```
    (Replace with the script you want to run.)

-3. For the mini project, see `CSFMiniProject/README.md` for details.

 ## Requirements
 - Python 3.x
 - Additional dependencies may be required for some scripts (see comments in each script or project README).